Verssae/NeuroJIT/README.md

 # NeuroJIT Replication Package

 This document introduces the replication package for the paper titled *NeuroJIT: Improving Just-In-Time Defect Prediction Using Neurophysiological and Empirical Perceptions of Modern Developers* and provides detailed instructions on its usage.
 The package contains the core modules of NeuroJIT, along with the scripts and datasets required to replicate the results presented in the paper.
 This package can be used to reproduce the paper’s results or to implement a customized version of NeuroJIT for experiments tailored to your specific needs.
-"If you have any questions about the package or the content of the paper, please do not hesitate to contact us via email at fantasyopy@hanyang.ac.kr or sparky@hanyang.ac.kr.
+If you have any questions about the package or the content of the paper, please do not hesitate to contact us via email at fantasyopy@hanyang.ac.kr or sparky@hanyang.ac.kr.

 ## License